AnnepuHyndhavi/Sentiment_Analysis/README.md

 🌱 Currently learning **Django, Kafka**

-😇 I’m looking to collaborate on linkedin.
+😇 I’m looking for internships.

 📫 How to reach me **www.linkedin.com/in/annepu-hyndhavi-6a2156177**